 This 5-day training focuses on preparing students to work safely and confidently, both during and after an emergency or natural disaster.
-This 40-hour course will cover emergency first aid techniques, teamwork and leadership for keeping team members safe, working with radio and communications during a disaster, and the equipment and gear needed for disaster preparedness.
+This 40-hour course in Boulder, CO, will cover emergency first aid techniques, teamwork and leadership for keeping team members safe, working with radio and communications during a disaster, and the equipment and gear needed for disaster preparedness.

 The course is open to anyone and there is no pre-requisite.
 This is an essential course for those wanting to assist with their local community disaster outreach efforts, an herbal medic team or long-term community involvement in rebuilding efforts.
 The training week also includes a 16-hour wilderness first aid certification, issued by ECSI, that is a ‘must have’ for camp counselors, scout leaders, campers, travelers and outdoor enthusiasts.

 Day 1: Setting up a Water Purification System.
 Clean drinking water is one of the most critical items to address in an emergency or a disaster.
 Teams of students will create a micro slow sand filtration unit that eliminates about 99.9% of biological contaminants.
 In addition, we will teach other types of water filtration and purification and what to think about during an emergency.
 These purification systems can be used as part of a rainwater collection system or to create a safe viable water source after a disaster with hands-on building of a working model water unit.

 Day 2: Basic Survival & Communication Skills.
 Knowledge of essential survival skills in a disaster setting are imperative for setting up a safe environment to work in.
 This one-day class will include classes on emergency knots and rope work, creating emergency basic shelters for inclement weather, heat sources and the best ones to create with what you have, post-disaster radio and communication skills, light and power during a crisis, and food preparedness for emergencies